Gu Tan: Exile and death

 The Quans later found an opportunity to report Zhang Xiu, Gu Cheng and Gu Tan for committing serious offences.
 They claimed that Zhang Xiu and Gu Cheng had secretly collaborated with Chen Xun (陳恂), a staff officer in the Wu army during the Battle of Quebei, to make false submissions about their contributions during the battle.
 As a result, Zhang Xiu and Gu Cheng were arrested and thrown into prison, while Gu Tan was implicated in the case because of his relationship with them.
 Sun Quan was reluctant to find them guilty so he thought of a plan to appease the Quans without convicting Gu Tan, Gu Cheng and Zhang Xiu.

 During an imperial court session, Sun Quan ordered Gu Tan to publicly apologise for the mistake.
 He expected Gu Tan to do so, after which he could then pardon and release the three of them.
 However, Gu Tan refused to apologise and he told Sun Quan: "Your Majesty, how can you let baseless accusations have their way?"
 Later on, an official accused Gu Tan of showing great disrespect towards the emperor when he protested his innocence, and argued that Gu Tan should be punished by execution.
 Sun Quan took into consideration that Gu Tan's grandfather Gu Yong had rendered meritorious service in the past, and decided to reduce Gu Tan's punishment from execution to exile.

 Gu Tan, along with his brother Gu Cheng and Zhang Xiu, were exiled to the remote Jiao Province in the south.
 When he was in exile, Gu Tan wrote a 20-chapter book, Xin Yan (新言; New Arguments), to express his frustration and lament at his own plight.
-After spending two years in exile, he died at the age of 41 in Jiaozhi (around present-day Hanoi, Vietnam).
+After spending two years in exile, he died at the age of 41 in Jiaozhi.